Skip to main content

 In your cloud provider's OIDC configuration, configure the sub condition to require that claims must include specific values for repo and context.

-Default subject claims can be created at the organization level.
-All repositories in an organization have the ability to opt in or opt out of using their organization's default sub claim.
+All repositories in an organization have the ability to opt in or opt out of (organization and repository-level) customized sub claim templates.

 {